mike632t/x11-calc/README.md

 Details of the latest/important changes.

+11 Dec 25  (0.23.0224)

+   - HP67 program card files can include text labels.
+   - Added Portuguese language support for help text and error messages.

 19 Nov 25

-   - Allocates  memory dynamically allowing the memory size to be increased enabling  modified firmware to provide extra registers and  additional program steps.
+   - Allows  users to increase the number of memory registers by specifying the total number of  the command line.
+This enables modified firmware to be used to provide extra registers and additional program steps.

 18 Oct 25

    - Added support for the HP67 card reader (requires GTK).

-14 Sep 25
+14 Sep 25  (0.19.0194)

    - Added the HP55 complete with timer.

-05 Sep 25
+05 Sep 25  (0.18.0188)

    - Fixed issues that prevented the file selection dialog from being shown when using Flatpak.

-24 Aug 25
+24 Aug 25  (0.18.0187)

    - HP37E now passes self test.
    - Loading  or saving the current state can now be done by right clicking